Fast facts

 Universities and colleges are solid taxpayers: Post-secondary institutions paid $1.1 billion in taxes on products in 2022, which was mostly federal and provincial sales taxes, but also includes items like fuel taxes and import duties.
 Additionally, they paid $683 million in taxes on production, such as capital, payroll, land or property taxes.
 This does not include the income taxes paid by employees of post-secondary institutions.

-Universities and colleges produce vital knowledge: In 2023, over $18 billion was spent on research and development activities in Canada’s post-secondary education sector.
-Despite only making up about two per cent of Canada’s economy, the post-secondary education sector represented over 34 per cent of all research and development, which was much higher than Canada’s peer countries.
+Universities and colleges produce vital knowledge: In addition to educating generations of workers and citizens, universities and colleges themselves produce vital knowledge.
+In 2023, over $18 billion was spent on research and development activities in Canada’s post-secondary education sector.
+Despite only making up about two per cent of Canada’s economy, the post-secondary education sector represents over 34 per cent of all research and development, which was much higher than Canada’s peer countries.
+Any way you look at it, this sector returns to us an outsized bang for the buck.

 The post-secondary education industry is an economic powerhouse.
 Governments can’t let this vital industry atrophy.